kai-shiao/macaronMan/README.md

 <h2>NOTES</h2>
 <ul>
-	<li>Initially, PHPMailer generated send errors stating that the email account must be accessible; in oder to get around this problem, ensure that your email
+	<li>In my exprience, PHPMailer generated send errors stating that the email account must be accessible.
+I resolved this by having the email account
-	account is verified.</li>
+	account verified.</li>
 	<li>For purposes of email acount security, email account details have been omitted.</li>
 	<li>SMTP server settings have been left blank as well.</li>
 </ul>